sunfounder/ai-explorer-lab-kit/docs/source/gpt_lesson/gpt_keyboard.rst

 **Running the Example**

-All example code used in these lessons is available in the ``pizero-gpt`` directory.
+All example code used in these lessons is available in the ``ai-explorer-lab-kit`` directory.
 You can follow these steps to run the example:

 .. code-block:: shell

-   cd ~/pizero-gpt/gpt_examples/
+   cd ~/ai-explorer-lab-kit/gpt_examples/
    ~/my_venv/bin/python3 gpt_easy_keyboard.py